PanicStation.org

 Do not do these things

-- Do not delete, alter, or “clean up” emails, logs, or files connected to the event.
+• Do not delete, alter, rename, or clean up emails, messages, logs, or files connected to the event.

-- Do not forward confidential company/customer information to personal email, cloud storage, or your own devices.
+• Do not move confidential company or customer information to personal email, cloud storage, or your own devices.

 What to do now

-- If you’re union-represented, use Weingarten rights clearly.
-If you reasonably believe an investigatory interview could lead to discipline, say: “I request union representation for this interview.”
-After a valid request, the employer generally must either delay until a representative is available, end the interview, or offer you the choice to proceed without representation or end the interview.
-If you’re unsure what they’re choosing, ask: “Which option are you choosing after my request?”
+5. Use union representation where it may apply.
+If you are union-represented and you reasonably believe an investigatory interview might result in discipline, say: “I request union representation for this interview.”
+After a valid request, the employer may delay the interview until a representative is available, end the interview, or offer you the choice of continuing without representation or ending the interview.

 What can wait

-- You do not have to decide today whether to quit, accept a settlement, or “pay it back.”
+• You do not need to decide immediately whether to quit, accept a settlement, or agree to repay money.

-- You do not need to defend yourself in group chats or informal conversations.
+• You do not need to produce a perfect explanation in an informal conversation.

 Important reassurance